 - 1/2 cup mint - - finely chopped

-- In a bowl, put all vegetables and herbs together, toss in the couscous and add the lemon juice and olive oil.
+- Add lemon juice and olive oil.
 Season with ground pepper and salt.
-Mix well.
+Toss again until well blended.